dobin/ace-firefist/README.md

 The stuff: {{stuff}}
 ```

-And use it in the corresponding function.
+And use it in its corresponding function.

 Example: `make/thing/thing.py`: